iDoka/awesome-canbus/README.md

 * [go-socketcan](https://github.com/linklayer/go-socketcan) - Golang library for SocketCAN
 * [isotp-c](https://github.com/openxc/isotp-c) - An implementation of the ISO-TP (ISO 15765-2) Support Library in C
 * [Qt CAN Bus](https://doc.qt.io/qt-5/qtcanbus-backends.html) - A multiplatform C++ plugin based library with support for various CAN Devices (SocketCAN, Sys Tec, PEAK, Virtual)
+* [JavaCAN](https://github.com/pschichtel/JavaCAN) - A Java binding library for SocketCAN with support for RAW, BCM and ISO-TP sockets using epoll-based event-driven IO

 ### Examples